Best Cities for Cofeee Lovers

 • Coffee Growing Region - Medellin is located in one of Colombia's prime coffee-growing regions, offering access to some of the finest coffee beans in the world.

-• Coffee Tours - The city offers coffee tours that take visitors through the coffee production process, from bean to cup.
+• Coffee Tours - Visitors can embark on coffee tours to learn about the coffee production process, from bean to cup, in the surrounding areas.

 Italy